JapanOfficial Name: Japan

 Entry, Exit & Visa Requirements

 You must have a valid passport and an onward/return ticket for tourist/business "visa free" stays of up to 90 days.
 Your passports must be valid for the entire time you are staying in Japan.
 U.S. citizens cannot work on a 90-day "visa free" entry.
 As a general rule, "visa free" entry status may not be changed to another visa status without departing and then re-entering Japan with the appropriate visa, such as a spouse, work, or study visa.
+Japanese immigration officers may deny you entry if you appear to have no visible means of support.

 For more information about the Japanese visa waiver program for tourists, Japan's rules on work visas, special visas for taking depositions, and other visa issues, you should consult the Consular Section of the Embassy of Japan at 2520 Massachusetts Avenue NW, Washington, DC 20008, tel.
 (202) 238-6800, or the nearest Japanese consulate.
 Please visit the Japanese Embassy’s website for location details.
 The U.S. Embassy and U.S. consulates in Japan cannot assist in obtaining visas for Japan.